 Part of mental health self-care involves identifying potential triggers and avoiding them or, at the very least, preparing for the impact they may have on your life.
 Those of us who have a mental illness have a harder time adjusting to life changes: relationships, starting a new job or losing an existing one, changing locations, the loss of a loved one.
 It is ironic, but positive life changes can also have an adverse influence on mood.
 It’s hard to find balance among all of the different cards that life deals us, but it’s crucial to be able to distinguish circumstantial stress from signs and symptoms of relapse.

-Reactions to Stress
+Reactions to Life Stress Can Resemble Relapse

 If you struggle with a mental illness, sudden changes can cause symptoms that resemble those of relapse.
 Anxiety can make you believe you are becoming sick.
 Depression, despite the circumstance, can instill fear of relapse.
 This fear causes more stress and the cycle is damaging.
 When you experience a life change, such as the end of a relationship, it is necessary to understand that the symptoms you are experience are not always related to relapse.
 They are human and they hurt.